 It can be daunting moving to a new country, trying to learn a new language and study at the same time.
 At Leicester College we understand this, and we will support you in making the move as smooth and stress-free as possible.

-- Self-Catered Private Halls of Residence
+Self-Catering Student Halls of Residence

 You are generally required to bring or buy your own bedding and cooking utensils.

-You should be able to arrange accommodation in a hall of residence while still in your home country.
-Please note that in the UK once you have booked the accommodation the contract is generally for the whole academic year (September to June).
+You should be able to arrange accommodation is a halls of residence while still in your home country.
+A list of student halls of residence is attached.
+Please note that in the UK once you have booked the accommodation the contract is for the whole academic year, September-June.

 Note that if you are accepted onto a course at Leicester College that leads to a qualification awarded by our partner, De Montfort University (such as a Foundation Degree or HND etc.), then you can apply for a place in De Montfort’s student accommodation.
 Details of De Montfort’s student accommodation is available at: